 Sticking To New Year Healthy Eating Objectives

-In 2019, a general study found that losing weight and improving fitness were the most popular resolutions made by far.
-The top three solutions of that year were based around health and included:
+In 2019, a general study found that losing weight and improving fitness were the most popular resolutions.
+The top three solutions of that year were based on health and included:

 - Exercising more – 47%

 After a challenging two years of lockdowns, illness, and uncertainty, I expect these results to be the same, if not more heightened, as we seek to improve our health and sense of well-being.

 So, bearing in mind nearly 25% of us fail to keep our resolutions, what actions can we take to make them stick?